 If you’re a business owner, consider using social media marketing to help grow your business.
 You don’t need to be a marketing expert to know that social media is very popular among consumers.
 Because of mobile technology, social media is now everywhere.

 Only got a minute to spare?
-This video will speed things up!
+This quick video on social media marketing will speed things up!

 Mobile device users have easy access to social media sites and these social media users are active.
 Mobile apps allow customers to check their feeds multiple times daily.
 Aside from sharing the latest details about their lives, mobile users are looking up products and services, as well as researching about companies or brands.